pnadolsky/Adaptive_quadrature/aq_cpp/README_MISC.md

 # Polylog Test Module

 ## Overview
+The `PolyTest` module implements the Borwein, Borwein & Girgensohn integral representation of the polylogarithm function,
+$$
+\mathrm{Li}_s(z)
+$$

-The `PolyTest` module implements the Borwein, Borwein & Girgensohn integral representation of the polylogarithm function $ Li_s(z) $.
-It provides an integrand function, `polylog_integrand`, and a wrapper mechanism for evaluating the function based on the parameters $ s $ and $ z $.
+It provides an integrand function, `polylog_integrand`, and a wrapper mechanism for evaluating the function based on the parameters  s  and  z .

 ## Files
 - **polylog_port.hpp**: Header file defining the function interfaces.